hiddewie/template/README.md

 - `first`: the first item from the array, if it exists.
 - `last`: the last item from the array, if it exists.
 - `contains(value)`: whether the array contains the value.
+- `unique`: remove all duplicates from the array.

 #### Dictionary functions